mjfwest/swat-em/doc/source/gui.rst

 While saving the project to file (File :math:`\rightarrow` save) all windings of the workspace are saved.
-**Note:** Renaming of windings is possible by double-click or by pressing F2 on keyboard.
+**Note:** Renaming of windings is possible by double-clicking on it or by pressing F2 on keyboard.

 Winding information